almirjgg/calednar-app-backend/README.md

 ## Environment Variables

+- `PORT` - The PORT to start the server
 - `MONGO_URI` - The URI of the MongoDB database
 - `SECRET_JWT_SEED` - The secret key for the JWT token
 - `TOKEN_EXPIRATION` - The expiration time of the JWT token